mna/agora/doc/wiki/getting-started.md

 `go get -t github.com/PuerkitoBio/agora/...`

 The three dots at the end are part of the command, literally.
 The agora repository is a collection of multiple packages, and this command will instruct `go get` to install all of them.
-The `-t` flag instructs go to also install packages required for tests (requires Go tip - Go's development version).
+The `-t` flag instructs go to also install packages required for tests (requires Go 1.2).

 To test the installation, run the following command (`$` represents the command prompt):